BalajiRamkumar/Jack-and-rose-could-have-survived/README.md

 Build a predictive model that answers the question: “What sorts of people were more likely to survive?”
 The project explores s 4 methods (Naïve Bayes, Logistic Regression, kNN and Decision Trees), and identifies the best method.

-Modified variables and the whole process is explained in the file -
+Modified variables and the whole process is explained in the file - "Classifiers-git.pdf"